Yes, of course, George Harrison was "the quiet Beatle," in as much as anybody in that seismic quartet could have really been regarded as such.

 In the relative shadows, Harrison was perfecting his songwriting, and while one could easily be discouraged when confronted by the likes of Lennon and McCartney, George kept at it.
 And it's safe to say he did pretty well.

-On this, the 10th anniversary of his leaving the earth, MusicRadar celebrates the music of George Harrison with a look at what we consider to be his 10 greatest Beatles compositions.
+Here, on what would have been his birthday, MusicRadar celebrates the music of George Harrison with a look at what we consider to be his 10 greatest Beatles compositions.

 Although Harrison regarded the moody, sullen piece as "a fairly crappy song" (he wrote it while ill in a hotel room) it's still a stark change-up from the eternally upbeat "I'll-be-true-to-you" sentiments of the first Lennon/McCartney compositions.
 Ringo's drumming has a distinctive Latin feel, and George's guitar playing - the chords roll in from the word go - references both Link Wray and Dick Dale.